itasli/TURKTV/README.md

 ## Roku

-Roku channel got updated and released you can download it to your device using this link : <https://my.roku.com/account/add/IPTVTR> and start streaming !
+Roku channel got updated and released you can download it on your device using this link : <https://my.roku.com/account/add/IPTVTR> and start streaming !

 ![tv screen](https://i.ibb.co/GxnzFtL/dev.jpg)